A visit to Paignton Zoo in South Devon

 - There are one way systems, signage and social distancing floor markings all over the zoo.
 Just follow the paw prints

-- As of 24 July, visitors must wear face masks in the gift shop and when ordering food in the restaurant
+- Visitors must wear face masks in the gift shop and when ordering food in the restaurant

 - Some animal houses and indoor play areas are closed